contao/docs/docs/dev/framework/routing.md

   to which language the current request belongs to (depending on your site structure, if the request can be matched there) or the `Accept-Language` request header.
 * The CSRF protection is automatically enabled.
-* The user session is automatically recored in the database, if a logged in user is present.
+* The user session is automatically recorded in the database, if a logged in user is present.
 * The output of content elements and front end modules change, depending on the scope.
 For example, front end modules typically do not show their output in the